 - A distracted driver rear-ends your vehicle, and the collision's force causes your vehicle to cross the median into oncoming traffic, where it hits another car head-on.
 In this scenario, the liability falls with the driver who caused the initial accident.

-- You become confused when exiting off the freeway and accidentally wind up going the wrong way in the lane for those merging onto the highway.
-In this case, the accident would be your fault, as you were driving in the wrong direction.
+- A driver became confused when exiting off the freeway and accidentally wound up going the wrong way in the lane for those merging onto the highway.
+In this case, the accident would be the confused driver's fault because they were driving in the wrong direction.

-Also known as T-bone accidents, a side-impact collision occurs when the front of one vehicle crashes into the side of the other at a roughly 90-degree angle.
-Injuries to occupants on the side of the car that got hit are often quite severe, as there are no structural barriers, such as the steel frame, to protect the individual from the brunt of the crash.
+Also known as a T-bone accident, a side-impact collision occurs when the front of one vehicle crashes into the side of the other at a roughly 90-degree angle.
+Injuries to occupants on the side of the car that was hit are often quite severe because there are fewer structural barriers, such as airbags, to protect the individual from the brunt of a side crash.